ghsnd/connector-architecture-wiki/Channel.md

     sh:property [
       sh:datatype xsd:string;
       sh:path :HttpMethod;
-      sh:name "The method to use for the HTTP action" ], [
+      sh:description "The method to use for the HTTP action" ], [
       sh:datatype xsd:string;
       sh:path :HttpEndpoint;
-      sh:name "The endpoint to use for the HTTP action" ].
+      sh:description "The endpoint to use for the HTTP action" ].
 ```